cloudflare/cloudflare-docs/content/analytics/analytics-engine/sampling.md

 To effectively write queries and analyze the data, it is helpful to first learn how sampled data is read in Workers Analytics Engine.

-In Workers Analytics Engine, every event is recorded with a special field known as `_sample_interval`.
+In Workers Analytics Engine, every event is recorded with the `_sample_interval` field.
 The sample interval is the inverse of the sample rate.
-For instance, if a 1% sample rate is applied, the sample interval will be set to 100.
-In simple terms, the sample interval represents the number of data points that a given data point represents.
-It is analogous  to the area represented by each pixel in the mapping example.
+For example, if a one percent (1%) sample rate is applied, the `sample_interval` will be set to `100`.

+Using the mapping example in simple terms, the sample interval represents the "number of unsampled data points" (kilometers or meters) that a given sampled data point (pixel) represents.

 The sample interval is a property associated with each individual row stored in Workers Analytics Engine.
 Due to the implementation of equitable sampling, the sample interval can vary for each row.
 As a result, when querying the data, you need to consider the sample interval field.
 Simply multiplying the query result by a constant sampling factor is not sufficient.